Introduction to RASON

 Indexed array formulas

-The goal of indexed array formulas is to allow more flexible definitions and evaluations.
-In the RASON modeling language, the for() definition is not treated as a loop (as in a typical programming language); rather, for() will be treated as a declarative statement to exclusively assign attributes to indexed array formulas.
-The biggest advantage of this array formula type is that it allows the reverse mode of evaluation.
-Let's discuss the basics of the indexed array formulas on the next example:
+The purpose of indexed array formulas is to enable more flexible and scalable model definitions.
+In the RASON modeling language, the for() construct is not executed as a procedural loop as it would be in a typical programming language.
+Instead, for() is a declarative construct used to assign attributes across indexed array formulas.
+The biggest advantage of indexed arrays is that they support reverse-mode evaluation, which is significantly faster than forward evaluation.
+The following example introduces the basic concepts of indexed array formulas.

 "for(p in 'part')" : {